 Using a combination of didactic and seminar approaches, this course issues that adults may suffer as a result of trauma and disorders of attachment, emotion dysregulation and mentalization.
 The class integrates empirically based developmental literature, psychodynamic perspectives, neurobiology, as well as the transference and countertransference aspects of work with these issues.
 Prerequisites: CL 731

-The goals of the Research Sequence are to advance the student's capacity to rigorously, and ethically conceptualize, and critically examine problems/issues of clinical social work practice and to conduct evidence-based and scholarly research.
+The goals of the Research Sequence are to advance the student's capacity to rigorously and ethically conceptualize, and critically examine problems/issues of clinical social work practice and to conduct evidence-based and scholarly research.

 RM 632: Qualitative Methods

 This overview of qualitative research methods is grounded in sociological and anthropological disciplines.
 An organizing principal of the course is the application of these methods to clinical questions.
 A course project provides students with the opportunity to apply these methods in the exploration of a question of their own interest.
-Prerequisites: RM 512; RM 541
+Prerequisites: RM 512 and RM 541

 RM 621: Quantitative Methods

 Quantitative approaches to research methodology are studied emphasizing the use of descriptive and inferential statistics for small and large samples.
 The SPSS program will be used to help integrate statistical concepts and to provide students the experience of data analysis.
 Prerequisites: RM 512, RM 541, and RM 632